 He had done the research, conducted the interviews, sleuthed out tidbits of new information to astonish even the most ardent fans of the Yankee Clipper and his Hollywood Princess.
 He was especially proud of anecdotal evidence he had unearthed that enabled him to flesh out the relationship between Joe and his only son Joe Jr. and the way in which Monroe enhanced and enabled that relationship.

 Which interviews had Clem Heymann completed prior to his May of 2012 unexpected trip into eternity?
 His mysterious interview of Peter Lawford, who had relocated his residency into eternity twenty-eight years earlier?
 His interviews with Joe DiMaggio, Jr., whose residency had relocated into eternity thirteen years earlier?
 His interviews with George and Robert Solotaire, both deceased, George’s death forty-seven years earlier and Robert’s four years earlier?
-Had all the fabricated interviews with and all the fabricated testimony from fabricated characters like Paul Baer and Kurt Lamprecht, just to mention two—had those whole cloth fabrications been written, along with the fabricated testimony of the Joe DiMaggio, Jr.?
+Had all the fabricated interviews with and all the fabricated testimony from fabricated characters like Paul Baer and Kurt Lamprecht, just to mention two—had those whole cloth fabrications been written, along with the fabricated testimony of Joe DiMaggio, Jr.?
 Were the words attributed to all of the preceding sleuthed out tidbits of new information designed to astonish even the most ardent fans of the Yankee Clipper and his Hollywood Princess?
-Or just how much of the magical fabrications and creations had been left to the capable imaginations of Beatrice Swartz and Carla Stockton?
+Or just how much of the magical fabrications and creations had been left to the capable imaginations of Beatrice Schwartz and Carla Stockton?
 That is the mystery.

 As preposterous a publication as C. David Heymann’s final fictional book actually was, and actually is, all things considered, Carla Stockton managed to declare the following: